Global and multi-campus with immersion in local business environments in France, China, USA and Brazil

 This MSc is a CGE-accredited, full-time programme with eight months of courses followed by work experience or a research project.

 MSc International Business has three specialisation tracks: Doing Business in Europe, Doing Business in Asia, Doing Business in America

 Who can apply?

-This MSc was ranked second in France by MOCI magazine in 2017
+This MSc was ranked third worldwide by The Economist (2019) and first in France by MOCI magazine (2019)

 Our one-year multi-campus programme is designed for future global business leaders, providing students with the necessary general management and multicultural skills and knowledge.
 Each semester, students can study at a different SKEMA campus in Asia, Europe or America; students gain real exposure and experience in different markets.